rmcgibbo/progress_presentation/slides.md

 Realizations from MSArM and (Gaussian) MSM

-- Same transition matrix.
+- Same transition matrix
-- Same within-state equilibrium distributions.
+- Same within-state equilibrium distributions
 - Which looks more like conformational dynamics?